richard-hutchings/dailyTodos/README.md

-React Desktop Todo App with Clock and Pomodoro Timer created by Richard Hutchings jan2020
+React Desktop Todo App with Clock and Pomodoro Timer <br />

+created by Richard Hutchings jan2020

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).